jh1690293-coder/SmartCar/README.md

 # SmartCar
-PCB project file for our smart car
+PCB motherboard project file for our smart car